emory-libraries/bookmarklets/README.md

 Bookmarklets are published through GitHub site pages, which are served out from the gh-pages branch.
 Following git-flow conventions, this should be an exact replica of the master branch.
-To automatically push master to the gh-pages branch on github whenever you push updates to GitHub, add the following to your .git/config in the ```[remote "origin"]``` section:
+As a convenience, to update the gh-pages branch from master and push it to github, you may want to configure the following alias in your ``.git/config`` for this project:

-    push = refs/heads/master:refs/heads/gh-pages
-    push = refs/heads/master:refs/heads/master

-Alternatively, you can create an alias to switch to the gh-pages branch, update it from master, and then push it to GitHub:
+    [alias]

-    alias gh-publish="git checkout gh-pages && git merge master && git push origin gh-pages && git checkout -"
+        publish-pages = "!git checkout gh-pages && git merge master && git push origin gh-pages && git checkout -"